-Those who start to learn Japanese or live immersed in the language, whether through reading, anime, dramas or living with Japanese must have heard the word ureshii [嬉しい] or tanoshii [楽しい].
+Those who start learning Japanese or are immersed in the language through reading, anime, doramas, or interacting with Japanese people must have heard the word ureshii [嬉しい] or tanoshii [楽しい].
 In this article, we will try to understand in depth these and other words that express happiness in the Japanese language.

-Other interesting words that express happiness in the Japanese language are yorokobu [喜ぶ] and shiawase [幸せ].
-Note that all these words can express feelings of joy, but both have different ideograms.
-Let's start by analyzing it word by word.
+Other interesting words that express happiness in Japanese are yorokobu [喜ぶ] and shiawase [幸せ].
+Notice that all of these words can express feelings of joy, but both have different ideograms.
+Let's start by analyzing word by word.

 The meaning of Ureshii

-The word ureshii [嬉しい] is an i-adjective meaning happy and pleasant.
-The word ureshii is mostly used in moments or short feelings of happiness.
-Like someone who is happy to accomplish something today.
-The ideogram [嬉] that makes up this adjective means happy, satisfied and joyful.
+The word ureshii [嬉しい] is an i-adjective that means happy and pleasant.
+The word ureshii is more commonly used in moments or brief feelings of happiness, like someone who is happy for achieving something today.
+The ideogram [嬉] that makes up this adjective means happy, satisfied, and cheerful.

 Below we will see some example sentences with the word ureshii: